julianchurchill/text-adventure/README.md

 - [FEATURE-EDITOR] Update webapp editor to [de]serialise visibility and allow setting of visibility
 - [FEATURE-EDITOR] Update webapp editor to allow adding/deletion of on examine actions to items

+- [REFACTOR] Item interface is getting fat.
+Can 'use' and 'examine' be split off, perhaps Examinable, Usable?
+Is there any benefit?

 - [FEATURE] Show a ruby counter at the top of the screen.
 Also have a nice little ruby graphic.
 - [REFACTOR] LocationTests and TakeSpecificItemTests are using real NormalItems - change to use mocks